In This Article

 Michael at Research as a Hobby offers a table comparing the affiliate programs of various web hosting companies (the lower the “Aff Score” columns, the less aggressively that company uses affiliate programs to drive sales).

-Still, it’s pretty hard to imagine making such an important purchasing decision without some kind of reviews as guidance, right?
-And, hey, there must be some decent ones out there.
+Despite what I just wrote, it’s pretty hard to imagine making such an important purchasing decision without some kind of reviews as guidance.
+And, hey, there must be some decent ones out there, right?.
 Well, there are, and even some of the completely biased ones can still be of some use.